 Permeable to the unexpected, to the present context, their choreographies are moments of sharing, within a community whose contours vary, from the dancers involved, but also the spectators, the space in a shared vibration.
 Their projects are built with input from the participants.
 Some take a definitive form, others continue to evolve in each presentation.

 This permeability is found in the field of João's current artistic interests; Their work is transdisciplinary, in relation to dance, image, drawing, voice and text.
 Influenced by science, as a tool to think the relation of the human being to the world and the cosmos.
-Their notion of "molecular dance" accurately reflects this continuum shared between the bodies of the dancers, their viewers, and the context.
+Their notion of "molecular dance" and the performative practice developed accurately reflects this continuum shared between the bodies of the dancers, their viewers, and the context.

 This notion allowed João / Maria João to gradually invest in drawing, photography and poetic documentary film as other artistic mediums although in resonance with dance.